DDC-SIH/geo-servers/README.md

 - Download single-band COGs from TiTiler
 - Download multi-band COGs with RGB bands
 - Stack multiple COGs into a single multi-band image
+- Stack multiple layers with transparency and z-index control
 - Apply min/max rescaling based on URL parameters
 - Crop COGs to a specific area of interest (AOI)
 - Output in TIFF or PNG format